-School: SCHOOL OF LAW Batch: 2019-24
+School: SCHOOL Batch: 2020-25

+LAW

-Program: BBA
+gram: BBA

-LLB
+LLI

-Brar Semester: VIII
+Bra nch: Semester: VIII

 1 Course Code BBA404

 2 Course Title Civil Procedure Code- II

 3 Credits 4

 4 Contact Contact Hours 48

 Hours Assessment 25

 (L-T-P) Guided Study 27

 Total hours 100

 Course Type Compulsory

 5 Course The purpose of introduction of this subject is to:

 Objective 1. develop basic understanding of civil jurisprudence and procedural law

-- among students.
+among students.

 2. familiarize the students with rules governing issue of commissions

 3. acquaint the students with the procedure related to arrest and attachment

 of property

 4. provide procedural aspect of appeals, review, reference and revision

 5. impart knowledge about execution proceeding

 6. discuss basic concepts of law of Limitation

 6 Course After completion of course, the student will be able to:

-Outcomes CO1: recognize the role of various procedural laws in a legal syste
+Outcomes CO1: recognize the role of various procedural laws in a legal system

 CO2: identify process of arrest and attachment of property.

 CO3: discover the approach taken by the court in dealing with execution

-1 0
+proceedings.

 CO4: differentiate between judgment, order, decree, appeal reference,

 review and revision

 CO5: evaluate the working of court in execution of decree of a court

-7 Course CO6 : analyse the law of limitation
+7 0 CO6 : analyse the law of limitation

-/ Course This course helps the student in building the knowledge of civil procedural law applicable in India.
+7 Course This course helps the student in building the knowledge of civil procedural

+Description law applicable in India.
 It provides the students with the knowledge of

 hierarchy of civil courts and their competency to try and punish an offence.

-At the same it introduces the student to the procedure of adju
+At the same it introduces the student to the procedure of adjudication of

-civil dispute.
+8 Outline extlete civil dispute.

-8 Outline syllabu
+0 Outline syllabu 15

-Unit 1 •
+Introduction Commissions

-A Introduction, Commissions
+A Introduction, Commissions Process of errest and attachment before judgement

 B Process of arrest and attachment before judgement

-C Correction judgements, orders and decrees
+С Correction judgements, orders and decrees

 Unit 2

 А Appeals decre es and orders

-В Second Appeal
+В Second Appea ıl

-С Powers of Appellate Court
+С Powers of Ap pellate Court

 Unit 3

 А Reference

 В Review

-С Revision Revision
+С Revision

 Unit 4

-А Execution of the he decree/orde r: court by which it may be executed,
+А r: court by which it may be executed,

-application for application for execution
+application for

-В Modes of Exec
+В Modes of Exe

 С Stay of execut ion, Questions to be determined by executing court

 Unit 5

 А Basic concepts of Limitation Act, 1963, Effect of expiry of

 limitation(section3)

 В Extension of limitation(section 5)

 С Acquisition of ownership by possession(Sections 25-27)

 Mode of Theory

 examination

 Weightage CA MTE ETE

 Distribution 30% 20% 50%

 Text book/s C.K.
 Takwani's Civil Procedure

+B. M. Prasad & S. K. Sarvaria,

+Mulla's Code of Civil Procdure

-B. M. Prasad &amp; S. K. Sarvaria,Mulla's Code of Civil ProcdureB.
-B. Mitra The Limitation Act,1963
+B. B. Mitra The Limitation Act, 1963

-Other AIR Manual of CPC, 1908
+Other AIR Manual c of CPC, 1908

 References